Industrial Heritage Summer School

 The preparation

-In the run-up to the Summer School, you visit an industrial heritage site - preferably in your home region.
-Later in Berlin, you will present the site to the group.
-Ideally, it will be a site of the European Route of Industrial Heritage (ERIH) [www.erih.net].
-If necessary, we will support you in finding a suitable site.
-After confirming your participation, we will send you a questionnaire for your visit.
-If you can’t visit the site in person, you can alternatively research online and arrange a video call with a member of staff at your selected site.
+Prior to the Summer School, you will visit an industrial heritage site, preferably in your home region.
+Later, in Berlin, you will present the site to the group.
+Ideally, this will be a site on the European Route of Industrial Heritage (ERIH).
+If necessary, we can help you find a suitable site.
+Once we have confirmed your participation, we will send you a questionnaire for your visit.
+If you can’t visit the site in person, you can alternatively research online and arrange a video call with a member of staff at your chosen site.

-On July 1st we will meet for an obligatory preliminary session online.
-You will get to know the Summer School team and the other participants and can clarify any open questions.
+On the 6th of July 2024, we will meet online for a mandatory pre-meeting.
+You will get to know the other participants and the Summer School team and be able to ask any questions you may have.

 On site in Berlin

-During the first half of the Summer School we will focus on gaining knowledge and discuss the overall topic of industrial heritage.
-What precisely is industrial heritage?
-What are the different sites of industrial heritage and who is working there on which projects?
-What does "sustainability" mean in the context of industrial heritage?
-In sessions with inspiring lecturers, you will deepen your knowledge of industrial heritage, their present use, mediation, marketing and aspects of sustainability.
-In this phase of the Summer School you will present your visited site.
+During the first half of the Summer School we will focus on gaining knowledge and discussing the overall theme of industrial heritage.
+What exactly is industrial heritage?
+What are the different sites of industrial heritage?
+What does sustainability mean in the context of industrial heritage?
+Are there already examples of good practice for sustainability in industrial heritage?
+In sessions with inspiring experts, you will deepen your knowledge of industrial heritage, its current use, and its communication and marketing in relation to sustainability.
+In this phase of the Summer School you will also present your visited site.

-After the Summer School you are warmly invited to stay in contact with the European Route of Industrial Heritage and become part of the new Young Professional network.
-The Summer School and results of the working groups will be presented at the ERIH annual conference in November.
+After the Summer School you are warmly invited to stay in contact with the European Route of Industrial Heritage and become part of the new Young Professional Network.
+The Summer School and results of the working groups will be presented at the ERIH annual conference in October 2024.

 Application